sethgabrielbrady/Zoo-Objects/README.md

   For example, parrots can speak, lions can roar, otters can swim, etc...
   Your species-specific ```method(s)``` MUST take in (and use) at least ```one argument```.
 For example, a swim method might take the argument: duration and return how far the animal swam in that time (speed * duration)
   All species must re-implement the ```toString()``` method to print out what species it is.

+## Future Updates

+1. Dependencies have been added for testing using mocha, chai, and karma.
+A spec file will be added to later to use those dependencies.

+2. A future update will dis-allow the creation of animal classes directly and only allow for species specific class instances.